+CASE REPORT: Two women, a 21-year-old and a 28-year-old, presented to the admissions department in hemorrhagic shock.
+The latter woman was in her 26th week of pregnancy.
+The trauma alarm was raised and the patients received prompt, complex diagnostics including ultrasonography verifying massive intraabdominal fluid.
+Massive infusion therapy was initiated.
+The first patient was intubated in the emergency room and required cardiopulmonary rescue due to cardiopulmonary arrest.
+The patients were moved to the surgical theatre for life-saving operations at 30 and 60 minutes, respectively, after arrival in the emergency department.
 In the first case, we found 4 L of intraabdominal blood and a rupture in the lower pole of the splenic capsule.
 Splenectomy was performed.
 The patient developed disseminated intravascular coagulation syndrome and was transferred to a first-level trauma centre for further treatment.
 She survived with slight sequelae in the form of psychosocial maladjustment, and low-grade spasms and myoclonic twitches due to prolonged brain ischemia.
 She was steadily improving at 17 months of follow-up.
 Viral mononucleosis was established as the cause of the spontaneous rupture of the spleen.
 In the second case, we found 2.5 L of intraabdominal blood and persistent bleeding from an aneurism of the splenic artery.
 A splenectomy was performed.
 She was transferred to a first-level trauma centre for further treatment.
 She lost the fetus and underwent autotransplantation of the right kidney after 3 months, due to the finding of an aneurism of the right renal artery on the abdominal CT.
 We also found an ectasia in the ascending aorta, which will require follow-up.
 The patient does not have any other sequelae and has made a complete recovery at 12 months of follow-up.

-Conclusions: ATLS principles and trauma alarm readiness play a major role in lifesaving surgery in patients with non-traumatic hemorrhagic shock.
+CONCLUSIONS: ATLS principles and trauma alarm readiness play a major role in lifesaving surgery in patients with non-traumatic hemorrhagic shock.

 Keywords: Advanced Trauma Life Support Care, Aneurysm, Ruptured, Shock, Hemorrhagic, Splenectomy